 - Build an individual giving fundraising strategy that incorporates annual giving, legacy giving, and the cultivation of long-term assets through major gifts.
 Include all components of the donor lifecycle.

 - Work closely with staff, board members and volunteers to facilitate fundraising efforts to cultivate and steward connection to vision, mission, programs and services.

-- Support the execution of successful annual events and communications.
+- Support the execution of successful annual fundraising and community engagement events and communications.

-- Oversee all aspects of grants management from philanthropic funders and public agencies to increase funder prospecting, cultivation and stewardship; strengthen systems for effective grants management, including writing, tracking, and reporting.
+- Oversee all aspects of grants management from philanthropic and corporate funders and public agencies to increase funder prospecting, cultivation and stewardship; strengthen systems for effective grants management, including writing, tracking, and reporting

-- Collaborate with the program leaders to identify and prioritize needs for foundation and government funding.
+- Collaborate with the program directors to identify and prioritize needs for foundation, corporate, and government funding.

-- Manage or oversee relationships with foundation program officers, program directors, and CEO.
+- Manage the stewarding of relationships with foundation program officers, program directors, and CEO.

 - Oversee the development and implementation of annual communications strategies and plans.

-- Ensure ongoing clarity and strength of agency brand and messaging.
+- Ensure ongoing clarity and strength of client/community-centric agency branding and messaging.

-- Provide input on ongoing development and content of the agency’s website and production of agency collateral materials.
+- Provide input on the ongoing development of content for the agency’s website and production of agency collateral materials.

-- Oversee the management of media relations, promoting agency visibility in a spectrum of media outlets.
+- Oversee the management of media relations to promote agency visibility and advocacy efforts in a spectrum of media outlets.

 - 10+ years’ experience in nonprofit fundraising, including familiarity with foundation grants and public contracts.

-- Strong background in individual and major gift solicitation, legacy fundraising, and marketing and communications.
+- Demonstrated experience and success in individual and major gift solicitation, legacy fundraising, and marketing and communications.

 - Proven track record in setting development strategy, executing fundraising campaigns, growing fundraising results and developing fundraising teams.

 - Strong management and supervisory skills with an emphasis on staff empowerment, shared leadership models, professional development, facilitative leadership, and building a culture of belonging.